RESEARCH

 In another project we are looking at how the social phenomenon of identity construction (in particular, dialect use, culture and ethnic identity) is indexed through language and nonverbal behavior in human-human conversation and other social practices, and how these same practices can be implemented into virtual peers - in this instance serving as socioculturally-sensitive educational technologies that can index a child's own sociocultural context in order to improve learning.
 These virtual peers have also allowed us to investigate the role of students' use of vernacular in the classroom, and teachers' beliefs about vernacular, in students' science achievement, as well as in those students' judgements of their own intelligence.
 See the project page for more information, and my publications for some striking results on the effects of culturally congruent educational technologies on student achievement.

-Our current virtual peer work is also allowing us to further address the technical challenges of allowing real and virtual children to share toys and engage in collaborative play.
-To this end we have been implementing touch interfaces and trackable Lego blocks, such as those seen here
+Our current virtual peer work has also allowed us to further address the technical challenges of allowing real and virtual children to share toys and engage in collaborative play.
+To this end we have implemented touch interfaces and trackable Lego blocks, such as those seen here

 Our story listening and virtual peer systems have been used by children around the world.
 Renga is a permanent exhibit in the science museum of Singapore, and many of the other systems have been used by schools around the world and in several industry research labs.